Experienced And Diverse Legal Team Protecting The Rights Of Federal Employees

 In a successful federal employment discrimination claim, a victim might receive back pay and front pay, which cover lost wages and future earnings that were affected by the discriminatory act.
 For instance, if someone was wrongfully terminated by the federal government, they might get compensation for the income they missed and what they would have made had they remained employed.
 Job reinstatement is another potential outcome, where the victim gets their old job back or a similar position.

-When it comes to damages for emotional distress, these are designed to address the psychological impact of discrimination, such as anxiety or humiliation.
+Damages for emotional distress are intended to address the psychological impact of discrimination, such as anxiety or humiliation.
 In severe cases of intentional discrimination, punitive damages could be awarded to punish the employer and deter future misconduct.
 These are often combined with other forms of legal relief, like changes to the employer’s policies to prevent further discrimination.
 However, these awards have caps based on the employer’s size, and in the case of age or sex discrimination, liquidated damages might apply, doubling the back pay without additional compensatory or punitive damages.

 Contact Us To Learn More In A Free Consultation